Our COVID-19 Response

 The Sibling Support Program at the Shriver Center recognizes that COVID-19 is a stressful time for families of youth with behavioral or mental health challenges.
 Siblings might be subjected to physical and verbal aggression from their brothers/sisters with mental health needs.
 These siblings can be deeply affected and may be at risk for developing depression & anxiety.
 Caregivers can feel overwhelmed by these stressors.

 Each month, the Sibling Support Program provides separate Zoom groups for caregivers and siblings.
-The Zoom sessions are facilitated by doctors in the psychiatry dept at UMass Medical School, parent mentors and a social worker.
+The Zoom sessions are facilitated by trainees, parent mentors and a social worker at UMass Chan.

 For more information, see: Supporting Siblings During COVID-19